maxitect/blog/src/posts/2025-04-26_WhenTheMachineStopsLearning.md

 Model collapse manifested in our search engine as all documents receiving identical similarity scores of -0.2393 regardless of their actual relevance to a query.
 Imagine a recommendation system suggesting the same five books to everyone—not particularly useful.

-Our task was building a [_two-tower neural network_](https://cloud.google.com/blog/products/ai-machine-learning/scaling-deep-retrieval-tensorflow-two-towers-architecture) ¹ that could encode queries and documents into the same embedding space, allowing us to retrieve relevant documents by finding those closest to the query.
-The model would learn through [_triplet loss_](https://en.wikipedia.org/wiki/Triplet_loss) ², encouraging query embeddings to be closer to relevant documents than irrelevant ones.
+Our task was building a [_two-tower neural network_](https://cloud.google.com/blog/products/ai-machine-learning/scaling-deep-retrieval-tensorflow-two-towers-architecture) ¹ that could encode queries and documents into the same [_word embedding_](https://en.wikipedia.org/wiki/Word_embedding) ² space, allowing us to retrieve relevant documents by finding those closest to the query.
+The model would learn through [_triplet loss_](https://en.wikipedia.org/wiki/Triplet_loss) ³, encouraging query embeddings to be closer to relevant documents than irrelevant ones.

 ```python
 def cosine_similarity(query, document):